xyzshantaram/rite-cloud/README.md

 #### Updating

-To update your rite-cloud instance, pull the latest copy of the source, build it, and then copy over the files to `/opt/rite-cloud` again.
+To update your rite-cloud instance, pull the latest copy of the source, build it (or you can use one of the builds from the releases section), and then copy over the files to `/opt/rite-cloud` again.

 ```sh
 cd rite-cloud